AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    </div>
    ```

-   The production markup for the Poster Component is seen directly above.
+   The production markup for the Poster component is seen directly above.
 The HTL script overrides `screens/core/components/content/image/production.html`.
 The `image.js` is a server-side script that creates a POJO-like Image object.
 The Image object can then be called to render the `src` as an inline style background-image.

    `The h1` and h2 tags are added display the Title and Description based on the component properties: `${properties.jcr:title}` and `${properties.jcr:description}`.

-   Surrounding the `h1` and `h2` tags is a div wrapper with three CSS classes with variations of " `cmp-poster__text`".
+   Surrounding the `h1` and `h2` tags is a div wrapper with three CSS classes with variations of "`cmp-poster__text`."
 The value for the `textPosition` and `textColor` properties are used to change the CSS class rendered based on the dialog selection of the author.
 In the next section CSS from client libraries are written to enable these changes in display.

    A logo is also included as an overlay in the component.
 In this example, the path to the` We.Retail` logo is hard-coded in the DAM.
 Depending on the use case, it might make more sense to create a dialog field to make the logo path a dynamically populated value.